 “It has been a lot of work but I have really enjoyed supporting the business community.

 “One of the things I wanted to do was demonstrate to the business community the value a chamber of commerce can bring.”

 In his time as president, events Olu has chaired include talks from the chairman of Crossrail Terry Morgan and representatives from Great Western Railway.

 He said many of the events hosted by MDCC have seen people travel from around the country and even from abroad to attend.

-Olu’s last AGM as president was due to be held last night (Wednesday) and now Mark will take over the role, supported by vice president Reena Sandhu.
+Olu’s last AGM as president was due to be held last night (Wednesday) and now Marc will take over the role, supported by vice president Reena Sandhu.

-“I wish Mark and Reena all the best and I am very happy to help them,” added Olu.
+“I wish Marc and Reena all the best and I am very happy to help them,” added Olu.